williamm275/intro-to-javascript/README.md

-# Introduction to JavaScript Programming Exersizes
+# Introduction to JavaScript Programming Exercises